-DIV 3520.
-Asian Conceptions of Wisdom, Liberation, and Enlightenment.
-Philosophical conceptions and practices as found in classical works, including the Bhagavad Gita, the Confucian Analects, the Tao Te Ching, and Buddhist texts that have functioned as religious life-guides in India, China, and Japan for thousands of years.
-Satisfies inter-religious encounter requirement.
-[3] DIV 3524.
+DIV 3524.
 The Holocaust: Its Meanings and Implications.
 An interdisciplinary study of the systematic destruction of the European Jewish communities during World War II.
-Historical, social, political, and cultural developments that led to it and the psychological and sociological dimensions of its aftermath are examined, along with the philosophical and theological problems it raises for both Jews and Christians.
-Satisfies inter-religious encounter requirement.
-[3] Mr. Geller.
+Historical, social, political, and cultural developments that led to it and the psychological and sociological dimensions of its aftermath are examined, along with the philosophical and theological problems it raises for both Jews and Christians; satisfies inter-religious encounter requirement.
+[3] Mr. Geller